 The usage of videos for learning is an established practice.
 It is seeing an acceleration in adoption on account of the wider usage of Mobile Learning and Microlearning.
-In this article, I share 8 examples on how you can use video based learning.
+In this article, I share 8 examples on how you can use engaging Video Based Learning.

 We all are aware of the popularity of videos.
 Let me highlight their impact through some statistics:

-The usage of video-based learning has seen further acceleration in the last 2–3 years on account of:
+The usage of Video Based Learning has seen further acceleration in the last 2 years on account of the changed workplace dynamics:

 You are likely to face this challenge:

 - When the run length of the video is long.